Parsa-Rajabi/CPSC-344/docs/project/demo-showcase.md

 For help assigning demo roles, planning backups, and making sure every team member is prepared, see the [Group Work Resources](group-work-resources.md).

+> [!IMPORTANT]
+> The showcase is a required in-person project activity.
+Review [Workshop Attendance & Participation](syllabus.md#workshop-attendance--participation) and [Academic Concessions](syllabus.md#academic-concessions) early if an emergency or unanticipated situation may affect attendance.

 ## Showcase Format

 Each team will run a demo station.